 Beating The Heat: Tips From Genesis

-DAVENPORT, Iowa – Each year in the United States, as many as 400 deaths are attributed to excessive natural heat.
+DAVENPORT, Iowa – Each year in the United States, more than 600 deaths are attributed to excessive natural heat.
 Many of the deaths are preventable.

 Genesis Medical Center emergency physician David Dierks, D.O., offers these tips to avoid being a victim of the heat: